influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/microsoftteams.md

   channelurl =  "https://outlook.office.com/webhook/..."
   global = true
   state-changes-only = true
-  ssl-ca = "/path/to/ca.crt"
-  ssl-cert = "/path/to/cert.crt"
-  ssl-key = "/path/to/private-key.key"
-  insecure-skip-verify = false
 ```

-> Multiple Microsoft Team clients may be configured by repeating `[[teams]]` sections.
+> Multiple Microsoft Team clients may be configured by repeating `[teams]` sections.
 The `channelurl` acts as a unique identifier for each configured Teams client.

 #### `enabled`